entertainmenttechnology/Pokorny-MTEC1201_D10-Fall2025/assignments/Session_01.md

 * **Download & Install [Visual Studio Code](https://code.visualstudio.com)**
 * **Install [p5.js extension for VS Code](https://marketplace.visualstudio.com/items?itemName=samplavigne.p5-vscode).**
 * **[Review our syllabus](https://github.com/entertainmenttechnology/Pokorny-MTEC1201_D10-Fall2025/blob/main/syllabus/Pokorny-MTEC1201-Fall25.md)** and familiarize yourself with the plan and protocols.
 If you have questions, send me a DM (direct message) on Discord.
 * **Review your schedule** and allocate blocks of time for our class and outside homework.
 For this class, most assignments should take 3-5 hours.
 If more ambitious with the work, you may need more time than this, especially around midterm and finals when developing larger projects.
+I recommend that you schedule these blocks of time for _all_ of your classes, so that you can manage your time effectively, balancing school work with free time and the rest of your life.
+If you do not have a planner already, I highly recommend starting a digital planner such as Google calendar (or a paper calendar if you prefer scheduling by hand).
+Think about where you can most effectively work and concentrate, whether from home, in our computer labs, the library, or elsewhere.
+Many students find it helpful to maintain a regular routine for where and when they work.

 ### **Explore**